Set Good Example For Active Kids

 Smooth Things Over

-Kids also enjoy smoothies and products such as Herbalife's new line of kids' shakes - designed to be mixed with milk and provide a tasty way to help kids meet their vitamin and mineral needs for the day as a snack or part of a healthy meal.
+Kids also enjoy smoothies, and blended fruits and yogurts can provide a tasty way to help kids meet their vitamin and mineral needs for the day as a snack or part of a healthy meal.
 A bit of protein helps to curb appetite and limit frequent snacking on less healthy items.
 Despite parents' best efforts, children's diets may still fall short in certain key nutrients.
 "A daily multiple vitamin and mineral supplement can help to round out any potential shortfalls in the diet, and can act as a safety net," says Gratton.
 "Look for age-appropriate products, which target the needs for the particular age of the child."